capitalch/trace/tracking.md

 24. Server side printing cleanup and convert to puppeteer

 ## Bugs
+#.
+When non gst sale bill from simple sales if hsn is not given then save error
 *.
 Sale billl to creditor, print is not having address *.
 When voucher is very long sometimes it part reaches the server.
 The server does not have debit credit checking.
 Also client should have robust check of debit credit.
 In Netwoven it happened that client automatically tripled the credit entries in payments and it reached the server and saved.
 *.
 When in login s,s is given for superadmin user. it fails.
 In TraceHeader submitDialog buCodeWithPermissions in empty hence it goes out. and nothing happens.
 In brief superadmin user is not working.